mbinnun/dbdyncode/README.md

 The server expects to treat http-requests that look like this: *http://mydomain.name:7777/minisitename/pagename/?params=values*<br/>
 When a request is invoked, the server runs a site's dyanmic code from the **DBDYNCODE.TblHttpSites** table, according to the domain.<br/>
 After execution, it responds the text in *DYNHTTPSITES.htmlResponse* and ends the response (the server however continues running and serving).<br/><br/>
-If the domain has not been found in the table, the server will respond an error 404.<br/>
+If the domain has not been found in the table, the server will respond an error 404 and show a warning in the console.<br/>
 <br/>
 **Document structure of the TblHttpSites:**<br/>
 [<br/>